Kongloner/SegFinder/README.md

 # Launch a shell in the Singularity container
 singularity shell segment_env.sif
 ```
+Note:By default, Singularity does not expose the entire host file system to the container for security reasons.
+Only a few common directories like /home/$USER, /tmp, and /proc are mounted.To access other directories, use the --bind option.
+For example, to mount the /home directory into the container:
+`singularity shell --bind /home:/home segment_env.sif`

 ### step2: Install conda and necessary tools
 #### 1) Download anaconda3